-The Fund will adhere to the following asset allocation ranges Bitcoin: 95-100%, Cash: 0-5%.
+The Fund will adhere to the following asset allocation ranges Bitcoin: 95-100%, Cash: 0-5% with a target of 100% exposure to Bitcoin.

 These allocations may vary from time to time while the Fund is being established or due to market conditions.
 In these circumstances, the Investment Manager will seek to bring the Fund's investments within the guidelines within a reasonable period of time.